Restorative Dentistry Arlington Heights, IL

 Restorative Dentistry in Arlington Heights, IL

 When you have a damaged tooth, whether it’s cracked, chipped, or decayed, getting treatment quickly is important.
-Left untreated, even small damage can let bacteria reach the sensitive inner parts of your tooth.
+If left untreated, even small damage can allow bacteria to reach the sensitive inner parts of your tooth.
 This often leads to painful cavities, infections, and in serious cases, tooth loss.
 The good news is we have several ways to fix damaged teeth.
 Dr. Engelberg can do everything from simple tooth-colored bonding to strong dental crowns that cover and protect the entire tooth.

-Cavities happen when tooth enamel weakens from injury or not cleaning teeth properly.
+Cavities form when your tooth enamel gets weak.
+That can happen from injury or from not keeping your teeth clean enough.
 You might notice your tooth feels sensitive to hot or cold foods, or you may get occasional toothaches.
 We can fix these problems with natural-looking fillings made from metal-free materials that match your tooth color.

 Dr. Engelberg may recommend one of these restorative dental procedures to replace or repair your teeth: